 The first step is to reach out to the CMO’s office.
 We can discuss your web communication needs and determine if your site can be mapped to the standard web design template, or if your agency or department has custom needs.

 We strongly encourage state agencies to use the template whenever possible, because it speeds up the development process and saves money.
 You should understand that the word “template” does not equal “inflexible.”
 In fact, the state template offers many opportunities for customization.
 An updated state template was released in the Spring of 2020.

 The remaining steps in the process assume you have elected to use the template.

 BGS maintains a list of approved IT vendors who are familiar with the state web standards, template functionalities, and hosting environment.
-DII can also help you write your project scope to request bids, as well as review proposals with you to ensure you select the vendor that best meets your needs.
+ADS can also help you write your project scope to request bids, as well as review proposals with you to ensure you select the vendor that best meets your needs.

 STEP 2: DISCOVERY

 Next, think about who your customers are, what information they need from your website, and where they are likely to look for it.
 This information will help you determine what content should go on your website and how it should be organized.

 For small sites, this ‘discovery process’ can be done internally and the CMO’s office can assist if needed.
 A great place to start is to review our Information Architecture and Content Audit Guidelines.

 For larger, more complex sites, you may need the assistance of an outside vendor.
 BGS maintains a list of approved IT vendors on contract you can work with, or you could consider working with one of the Marketing Master Contractors or Prequalified Marketing Vendors.

 Next, you’ll sketch out a site map — essentially a blueprint of your website — to identify all the pages on your site and how they link together.
 There is no one set format for a site map, but it needs to show the different levels, or hierarchy, of your content.
 The top level will become your main navigation items, and all your additional pages will need to be grouped underneath that top level.